RichMercer/ContentMetadata/README.md

 # TelligentContentMetadata
 ContentMetadata for Telligent Community adds support for Metadata on Telligent Community IContent entities.
 It acts as a store for Key/Value pairs of information and was built as a replacement for using ExtendedAttributes for developers who were using them to store their own custom data.
+Using the ContentId for an entity, Key/Value pairs can be stored linked to the content original content.

 Although ExtendedAttributes have proved useful, they have many limitations.
 * They are not available on all entities (e.g. wikis, comments etc.).
 * When too much data is stored against an object performance can be affected.